soutaro/steep/README.md

 ### Detecting Fallback

-When Steep finds a node which cannot be typed, it assumes the type of the node is *any*.
+When Steep finds an expression which cannot be typed, it assumes the type of the node is *any*.
 *any* type does not raise any type error so that fallback to *any* may hide some type errors.

 Using `--fallback-any-is-error` option prints the fallbacks.